-When speaking with folks about their dream log cabin home we often hear about 3 features of the home that they are most excited to talk about:
+When speaking with folks about their dream log cabin home the 3 features of the home that they are most excited to talk

 - Master Bedroom/Bath